YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Hair may return after treatment

-Scarred patches need a separate surgical review
+Scarred patches are a later surgical question

 Tinea capitis is an infection.
 Seborrheic dermatitis is usually a chronic inflammatory and yeast related scalp condition.
 Eczema is a barrier and inflammation problem.
 Psoriasis is an immune related inflammatory condition.
 Alopecia areata is an autoimmune hair loss pattern.
 Scarring alopecia damages follicles through inflammatory destruction.
 They can overlap in appearance, especially in photographs.

-Antifungal treatment needs to be clear before surgery
+Treatment details must be clear before surgery

 Kerion needs extra caution

 From a transplant perspective, kerion changes the tone of the conversation.
 I am no longer looking only at a small bald patch.
 I am looking at a history of intense inflammation, possible scarring, and a scalp that may need time before any cosmetic surgery is considered.
+It should not be treated as an ordinary pimple, a dandruff flare, or a patch to hide with hair fibers while surgery is being planned.

 Photos and records to send before consultation

 A hair transplant can improve selected scarred or stable bald areas, but it is not the first treatment for scalp ringworm.
 It is a later option only after diagnosis, treatment, and stability are clear.
+Treatment being finished is not the same as the scalp being ready for grafts.
+The skin still has to look settled and medically safe.